anthonynelzinsantos/QWeuRTY/README.md

 ## Layers

 Keys marked with `●` aren’t defined, but might be in the future.
-From the QWeuRTY 1.0 onwards, keys shouldn’t change unless they’re overwhelming support to do so.
+From QWeuRTY 1.0 onwards, keys shouldn’t change unless there’s overwhelming support to do so.

 ### Base layer